 In order to compare and contrast these breeds, we went straight to the authorities.
-Information gathered from the American Kennel Club (AKC), the Siberian Husky Club of America (SHCA), and the Alaskan Malamute Club of America (AMCA) has been used throughout this article in order to provide a detailed look at these beautiful dogs.
+We used information gathered from the American Kennel Club (AKC), the Siberian Husky Club of America (SHCA), and the Alaskan Malamute Club of America (AMCA) throughout the article in order to provide a detailed look at these beautiful dogs.

-- Alaskan Malamute vs Husky: Height, Weight, Lifespan, and Appearance
+- Malamute vs Husky: Height, Weight, Lifespan, and Appearance

 - Where Do Alaskan Malamutes and Siberian Huskies Come From?